tux-friend/Easythreed-K7-ET-4000-V2/README.md

 During procedure if you press long, you stop sequence, and axes go to home, use function only to rectify manual calibration to avoid of ruining bed

-note:

-    A minimum 60 w power supply is required if the hot bed is installed

 ![alt text](https://github.com/sandor-ino/MARLIN-2.0.8-LABISTS-X1-SANDOR-MOD/blob/SANDOR-MOD-V1.1/w_PINOUT%20sandor%20mod%20V1.jpg)